tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 we couldn't neuter it too much.
 And our primary purpose was to get people swiping and matching, not reach engineering perfection.
 As such, we chose a quick and dirty solution: stuff the response in a Redis cache with a five minute TTL.

-Anyone who writes code for a living, or even as a hobby, or even who wrote 50 lines of code ten years ago will have just gasped at that solution.
-But it worked.
+This introduced some new problems, like caching profile images and bios that used to be more dynamic, but it worked.

 #### Stop requesting `/users` so much and return relevant information elsewhere